 When determining a color scheme for a website, there are some steps detailed in the accompanying infographic:

-2. Action Colors – This is missing from the infographic below, but identifying a primary action color and secondary action color is extremely helpful.
+2. Action Colors – This is missing from the infographic below, but identifying a primary action color and a secondary action color is extremely helpful.
 It educates your audience to focus on specific user interface elements based on color.

 Testing a Color Scheme With Market Research